 - Vendors must include a full list of products they intend to sell with their application.
-Vendors are only permitted to sell products that have been approved by CFM Management. - If a vendor wishes to add a product to their original list, they must submit all additions to CFM Management for approval; with a minimum of two weeks before the vendor desires to sell the product(s).
+Vendors are only permitted to sell products that have been approved by CFM Management - If a vendor wishes to add a product to their original list, a written request must be submitted to CFM Management for approval with a minimum of two weeks prior to selling.
 CFM is a producer-only market with no re-sale products permitted.
-Buying products from another business and then reselling those products is not permitted at the CFM and can result in disciplinary action.
-(Exceptions are 75/25 rule for a Farmer & Grower Vendors) - Artisan & Crafter Vendors are not permitted to sell food or farm products. - CFM Management reserves the right to be the sole t-shirt, sweatshirt, and poster vendor.
+Buying products from another business, then reselling those products is not permitted at the CFM and may result in disciplinary action.
+(Exception: 75/25 rule for F/G Vendors) - Artisan & Crafter Vendors are not permitted to sell food or farm products - CFM Management reserves the right to be the sole t-shirt, sweatshirt, and poster vendor